rawiriblundell/wiki.bash-hackers.org/syntax/pe.md

 is set, it does not expand to the parameter's value, **but to some text you can specify**:

-    echo &quot;The Java application was installed and can be started.${JAVAPATH:+ NOTE: JAVAPATH seems to be set}&quot;
+    echo "The Java application was installed and can be started.${JAVAPATH:+ NOTE: JAVAPATH seems to be set}"

 The above code will simply add a warning if `JAVAPATH` is set (because it could influence the startup behaviour of that imaginary application).